tolebaeva/splab1/variants/variant01.md

 * Top 10 referers as per the total amount of sent bytes to them
 * Total number of bytes downloaded for each of the them
-* Percentage of the total amount of bytes downloaded by each of them
+* Percentage of bytes downloaded by each of them

 Sample output: